vpayno/exercism-workspace/go/expenses/expenses-doc.md

 func CategoryExpenses(in []Record, period DaysPeriod, category string) (float64, error)
 ```

-CategoryExpenses returns total amount of expenses for records in category c that are also inside the period p\.
-An error must be returned only if there are no records in the list that belong to the given category\, regardless of period of time\.
+CategoryExpenses returns total amount of expenses for records in category c that are also inside the period p.
+An error must be returned only if there are no records in the list that belong to the given category, regardless of period of time.

 <details><summary>Example</summary>
 <p>